Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Data-driven deep learning based methods

-\emph{3D Convolutional Neural Networks:} 3D CNNs, as a generic extension of 2D CNNs capable of extracting volumetric representations with the use of 3D kernels have received significant attention in neuroimaging.
-In the seminal work of \citet{kamnitsas2017efficient}, a 3D CNN based architecture, termed \emph{DeepMedic}, was introduced for automated brain lesion segmentation of 3D volumetric brain scans and ranked at the top in the Ischemic Stroke Lesion Segmentation (ISLES 2015) challenge.
+\emph{3D Convolutional Neural Networks} (3D CNNs), as a generic extension of 2D CNNs capable of extracting volumetric representations with the use of 3D kernels have received significant attention in neuroimaging.
+In the seminal work of Kamnitsas et al. \citep{kamnitsas2017efficient}, a 3D CNN-based architecture, termed \emph{DeepMedic}, was introduced for automated brain lesion segmentation of 3D volumetric brain scans and ranked at the top in the Ischemic Stroke Lesion Segmentation (ISLES 2015) challenge.
 They conducted a patch-based analysis using a dual pathway strategy which allows feeding the network a version of the image at multiple scales concurrently, facilitating the incorporation of both local and global contextual information.
 This process was further improved later with several architectural modifications \citep{kamnitsas2017ensembles}.

-While patch-wise segmentation with CNNs does not require major architectural adaptations, it is computationally expensive and entails redundant operations since adjacent pixels in an image are similar in the vicinity of the pixel being processed and the input patches from adjacent pixels are overlapped.
-In addition, the smaller the patch size, the network has less possibility of learning the global context as the learning process is confined to visible features in each patch.
+Patch-wise segmentation with CNNs does not require major architectural adaptations.
+However, it is computationally expensive and entails redundant operations as adjacent pixels in an image are similar in the vicinity of the pixel being processed, and the input patches from adjacent pixels overlap \citep{haque2020deep}.
+In addition, the smaller the patch size, the less likely the network is to learn the global context as the learning process is confined to the visible features in each patch.